When China seeks investments, diplomatic rows are no barrier

 Santander (SAN.MC), Spain's largest bank, announced on December 10 that it was buying an 8 percent stake in Chinese state-controlled Bank of Shanghai IP-SHB.SS.

-Two days later, Norges Bank Investment Management, Norway's sovereign wealth fund, was part of a consortium of cornerstone investors that pumped $1.1 billion into asset manager Cinda's (0111.HK) initial public offering.
+Two days later, Norges Bank Investment Management, Norway's sovereign wealth fund, was part of a consortium of cornerstone investors that pumped $1.1 billion (673.0 million pounds) into asset manager Cinda's (0111.HK) initial public offering.

 Both Spain and Norway have drawn Beijing's ire for actions unrelated to trade and investment.